ahx/openapi_first/README.md

 It provides these Rack middlewares:

-- [`OpenapiFirst::RequestValidation`](#request-validation) – Validates the request against the API description and returns 400 if the request is invalid.
+- [`OpenapiFirst::RequestValidation::Middleware`](#request-validation) – Validates the request against the API description and returns 400 if the request is invalid.
-- [`OpenapiFirst::ResponseValidation`](#response-validation) Validates the response and raises an exception if the response body is invalid.
+- [`OpenapiFirst::ResponseValidation::Middleware`](#response-validation) Validates the response and raises an exception if the response body is invalid.
-- [`OpenapiFirst::Router`](#openapifirstrouter) – This internal middleware is added automatically when using request/response validation.
-It adds the OpenAPI operation for the current request to the Rack env.

 Using Request and Response validation together ensures that your implementation follows exactly the API description.
 This enables you to use the API description as a single source of truth for your API, reason about details and use various tooling.